KimKalura/Language-App/README.md

 - chat room - users can practice their language skills with other learners or native speakers

-- recording voice tool -a user who is learning a language to record himself while reading a text in the target language, so that he can then receive feedback on the pronunciation from another user who knows that language
+- recording voice tool - an user who is learning a language to record himself while reading a text in the target language, so that he can then receive feedback on the pronunciation from another user who knows that language

 ## Badges